-At the beginning of the 1970 decade there were 14 national programs in industrial hygiene in different stages of development and effectiveness in the Latin American and Caribbean countries.
+At the beginning of the 1970's there were 14 national programs in industrial hygiene in different stages of development and effectiveness in the Latin American and Caribbean countries.
 Only four were considered reasonably adequate; three were regarded as fair and four as limited.
-Programs were in their initial stages in two countries, and in one country a private industrial association was carrying out an occupational health program.
+Programs were in their initial stages in two countries and in one country a private industrial association was carrying out an occupational health program.
 Even in the countries with reasonably adequate programs, the needs of industry and employers exceeded the available services.

-- 1. Protect, by 1975, at least 40 per cent of the working population exposed to risks and 70 per cent by 1980 in the countries with occupational health programs already in operation. - 2.
-Protect, by 1975, at least 25 per cent of the working population exposed to risk and 50 per cent by 1980 in the countries now ready to start occupational health programs.
+- 1. To protect by 1975 at least 40% of the working population exposed to risks (+) and 70% by 1980 in the countries with occupational health programs already in operation. - 2.
+To protect by 1975 at least 25% of the working population exposed to risk (+) and 50% by 1980 in the countries now ready to start occupational health programs. - To achieve the above goals it will be necessary to define basic policies and legislation for use at all levels of Government for monitoring, evaluation, prevention, and control of risks to health in the work environment, for improving work performance utilizing modern techniques such as occupational psychology, work physiology and ergonomics. - (+) Working population potentially at risk as determined by surveys or other means.